-Learn what the future of mix design looks like for your state by reviewing the concepts of NAPA’s Balanced Mix Design (BMD) and FHWA’s Performance Related Specifications (PRS).
+Learn what the future of mix design looks like for your state by reviewing the concepts of NAPA’s Balanced Mix Design and FHWA’s Performance Related Specifications.

 With so many new variables in binder and mixtures to consider, such as higher RAP, asphalt rejuvenators and polymers, selecting the correct test(s) and interpreting the results are more important than ever.
 Implementing asphalt performance testing will not only apply to mix designs but will also open possibilities for more innovation in asphalt binder and mixture modifiers.

-This presentation will cover the most common performance tests involved in BMD, such as Hamburg Wheel Tracking and I-FIT tests, best practices involved sample preparation, and compare traditional volumetric design with BMD.
+This presentation will cover the most common performance tests involved in balance mix design, such as Hamburg Wheel Tracking and I-FIT tests, best practices involving sample preparation and compare traditional volumetric design with balanced mix design.
 Current asphalt specifications and implementation will also be discussed.

-Discover what the next steps are and how to prepare for your future with BMD.
+Discover what the next steps are and how to prepare for your future with balanced mix design.

 Due to the increase in asphalt modifiers available in the market, how do I know what I need and if I am getting what I asked for?
 How do different additives perform?
 What do I need to know about testing them?